zapwizard/radiation_king_radio/README.md

 	ordered = True

 #Software setup:
+## Requirements:
+Make sure and install all the requirements listed in requirements.txt on your Pi Zero.

 ## settings.py file:
 This is a file that has settings you may want to tweak.
 Such as the volume of the static background sounds, and whether to re-build the cache files.
 Each time you alter the audio files you should enable caching, reboot, wait for the cache process to complete, and then disable caching after boot is complete.
 You can operate the radio with caching always enabled, but it will make the boot up take a very long time.

 ## Pi Pico files:
 The pi_pico_files folder contains the code for the Pi Pico.
-You must have already loaded CircuitPython prior to connecting the Pi Pico to the Pi Zero over USB.
+You must have already loaded CircuitPython on the Pico prior to connecting the Pi Pico to the Pi Zero over USB.
-The Pi Zero code will automatically copy the files needed to the Pi Pico.
+The Pi Zero code will automatically mount and copy the files needed to the Pi Pico.
-The Pi Pico will send its serial output to the Pi Zero over USB UART.
+The Pi Pico can be setup to send its serial output to the Pi Zero over USB UART.
 To see USB serial playback otherwise you need to disable the print() command in the code.py files.

-## Requirements:
-Make sure and install all the requirements listed in requirements.txt on your Pi Zero.
+The "pico_settings.py" file has options you may want to tweak.

 ## Auto running the script:
 - Run `sudo raspi-config` on the Pi Zero.
 Select “Boot Options” then “Desktop/CLI” then “Console Autologin”